Focus on solutions. Help improve the quality of care, promote evidence-based practice, and control costs.

 New models of health care delivery, managed care oversight, and government regulation have increased the demand for highly skilled nurse case managers and care coordinators.

-The 12-credit post-baccalaureate Care Coordination Certificate program will help prepare you to:
+The 12-credit graduate certificate in Care Coordination will help prepare you to:

 - meet the growing demand for highly skilled nurse case managers and care coordinators